-Thousands of people every year are caught up in the federal judicial system.
-These individuals have committed some form of federal crime and are tried by federal prosecutors.
-In many instances, people who face federal charges will be offered some sort of a plea before they go to trial.
-It is often a torturous decision whether or not to take a plea.
-Fortunately, there are a few parameters that are helpful for anyone trying to decide on this monumental question.
+Facing federal charges can be overwhelming for anyone.
+Every year, thousands of people are caught up in the federal judicial system for committing some kind of federal crime and are tried by federal prosecutors.
+In many cases, people who face these charges will be offered some sort of plea before going to trial.
+Here lies a challenging decision – whether or not to take the plea.
+Fortunately, there are parameters that can help anyone deciding on this monumental question.

 The vast majority of all criminal cases end in some form of plea.
-It is easy to see why this is the most popular form of case resolution for all levels of the judiciary.
-Trials are difficult, stressful, and expensive.
-Lawyer fees for even the most simplistic trials can easily run into the thousands of dollars.
-For the millions of Americans living paycheck to paycheck, that amount is simply too much for them to overcome.
+Its the most popular form of case resolution at all levels of the judiciary because trials are difficult, stressful, and expensive for both parties involved.
+Lawyer fees for even the simplest trials can typically run into thousands of dollars, which is often daunting for Americans living paycheck to paycheck.

-The most important factor in deciding whether or not to take a plea is the strength of the evidence presented.
-In some cases, it is even more important than whether or not a person actually committed the crime they were accused of.
-Millions of innocent people accept a plea arrangement every year.
-While they may know deep down that they did not commit a particular crime, the evidence may be clearly against them in one way or another.
+The most important factor in deciding whether or not to take a plea is the strength of evidence against a defendant.
+In some cases, it’s even more critical than if they committed a crime they were accused of committing.
+Many innocent people accept plea arrangements every year since their evidence is clearly against them.

-Pleas can still do enormous damage to individuals.
-A large number of plea bargains result in some amount of prison time.
-Many prosecutors prioritize securing jail sentences for the people that are accused of crimes.
-This tendency is greatly amplified in the federal system.
-In many instances, federal crimes are viewed as more serious than state-level crimes.
-People in the federal system often serve out more of their terms than people incarcerated in state institutions.
-Even a short stint in jail can create trauma that a person carries with them for decades.
+Plea deals still impose enormous damage on individuals; many result in some amount of prison time.
+While many prosecutors prioritize securing jail sentences for those accused, this tendency is amplified further within federal systems where crimes are deemed more severe than state-level crimes.
+People within these systems often serve out more prison time than those incarcerated within state institutions – and even a short stint in jail can create trauma carried with them for decades.

-Pushing for a trial eliminates the guarantee that a person will be restricted from employment or have to face jail time.
-It also expands the amount of time when a prosecutor can push for charges to be dropped.
-They can spend their time presenting evidence and making the best possible case to the jury.
-In some instances, a trial where the jury finds in favor of the defendant can aid the defendant in a myriad of ways.
-They can sometimes file a lawsuit if they believe the proceedings of their investigation had been unfair in any way.
+Pushing for a trial eliminates guarantees that a person will be restricted from employment or that they have to face jail time.
+In addition, it expands the amount of time a prosecutor can push for charges to be dropped.
+Another benefit of a trial is that an outcome in favor of the defendant can aid them in several ways.
+They can even file a lawsuit if they believe the proceedings of their investigation were unfair.

-Anyone who is facing criminal charges of any kind needs to consult the help of a lawyer.
-A lawyer will help the defendant evaluate the evidence against them as well as their own resources and the nature of the plea they may receive.
-Experienced attorneys can also help to tip the balance over to the defendant.
-If a prosecutor knows they have flimsy evidence and are going up against an experienced attorney, they will either push for a beneficial plea or drop charges entirely.
-An attorney is often the most important factor in deciding whether to plea or go to trial.
+Anyone facing criminal charges of any kind must consult with an experienced attorney.
+A lawyer will help evaluate the evidence against them and their own resources as well as determine whether a plea deal or going to trial is .
+Experienced attorneys tip the balance over toward defendants, especially when a prosecutor knows they have flimsy evidence and are up against an established attorney resulting in either pushing for beneficial plea or dropping the charges entirely – this being deemed as one of the most critical factors for deciding whether or not to plea.